1435 Jayhawk Boulevard

-Yvonnes Chen is an associate professor in the School of Journalism and Mass Communications at the University of Kansas.
+Yvonnes Chen is a professor in the School of Journalism and Mass Communications at the University of Kansas.
 She is one of the five 2017 Outstanding Educators awarded by the KU Torch Chapter of the Mortar Board (a senior honor society).
-She is also a 2017-2018 Keeler Intra-University Professorship recipient and was a Visiting Professor Program fellows awarded from the Advertising Educational Foundation in New York. .
+She is also a 2017-2018 Keeler Intra-University Professorship recipient and was a Visiting Professor Program fellows awarded from the Advertising Educational Foundation in New York.

 Chen teaches courses on research methods, strategic campaigns, health communication, grant writing, and data analysis.
 At the core of her teaching is a desire to nurture students' personal growth and problem-solving ability.
 One of her greatest joys is to see students succeed – at the personal and professional level.
 Her students have received university awards (e.g., KU University Awards), competitive fellowships (e.g., FleishmanHillard Diversity Fellow) and regional/national awards (e.g., Bronze Quill and Silver Quill Awards from the International Association of Business Communicators).